noahehall/theBookOfNoah/linux/docker/docker.md

   - instructions are followed by the docker iamge builder fro top to bottom
   - keys
     - FROM image:tag
+      - use this image as the starting point
     - MAINTAINER "super@dope.com"
+      - maintainer name and email for the image
+      - helps people know whom to contact if theres a problem with the image
     - RUN any linux cmd
     - ENTRYPOINT
       -